Foulest/Osprey/README.md

    visit: https://www.amazon.com/s?k=shirts&crid=3TOVSW14ZHF8V&sprefix=shirt%2Caps%2C175&ref=nb_sb_noss_1
 2. Osprey will only send https://amazon.com/s to any APIs you have enabled.
 3. If the APIs report that the page is safe to visit, Osprey caches the result for 24 hours.
-4. It will also be cached if you click 'Continue anyway' or 'Always ignore this website' on a blocked site.
+4. It will also be cached if you click 'Continue anyway' or 'Always ignore this website' on a blocked website.
 5. As long as a URL is cached, no new network requests will be made for it.

 The only data the APIs receive is the stripped-down URL, your user agent, and your IP address.
 Use a reputable VPN or